Dynamics of 3D focusing, energy-critical wave equation with radial data: Preliminary results

 \subsection{Exterior solutions}

 For convenience of our discussion, it is helpful to introduce solutions to (CP1) defined only in an exterior region.
+Please note that the finite propagation speed of wave equation plays an essential role in the theory of exterior solutions.
 Before we discuss the basic conception of exterior solutions, we introduce a few notations.
 Given $R\geq 0$, we call the following region

 an exterior region and use the notation $\chi_R$ for the characteristic function of $\Omega_R$.
+Similarly we let

+be the channel-like region and let $\chi_{R_1,R_2}$ be its characteristic functions.
 Given a time interval $J$, we define the Strichartz norm